StrangeBeeCorp/docs/docs/thehive/configuration/pekko.md

 - `remote.artery.canonical.hostname` should be set to the hostname or IP address of the node.
 - `cluster.seed-nodes` should contain the same list of Pekko nodes, ensuring consistency across all nodes.

 !!!
-Example "Configuration of a Cluster with 3 Nodes"
+Example "Configuration of a cluster with three nodes"

     === "Node 1"

-        Pekko configuration for Node 1:
+        Pekko configuration for node 1:

         ```yaml
         pekko {